-The summer holidays are here and you need something up your sleeve for when the kids shout, “We’re bored!”
+The school holidays are here and you need something up your sleeve for when the kids shout, “We’re bored!”

 Here’s our Top 10 Free Family Days Out on the Suffolk Coast…